 We may be biased, but we definitely think Lake Tahoe is truly something special.
 It’s one of those “you have to see it to believe it” kind of places.
 Besides the natural beauty, we call it a year-round playground because there’s always fun attractions and things to do.

-We hope you’ll join us soon and experience all the lake, mountains, and fun for yourself.
+We hope you’ll join us soon and experience all crystal clear waters, scenic mountains, and fun for yourself.
+Lake Tahoe Resort Hotel is a premier hotel in Lake Tahoe located right in the center of the action.